LOADING ...

 Bắt đầu làm bài nào

-Now I'd like to turn to the folk song, which has become in recent years the particularly fashionable form of idiocy among the intellectual. we find that people who deplore the level
+Now I'd like to turn to the folk song, which has become in recent years the particularly fashionable form of idiocy among the self-styled intellectual. we that people who deplore the level

 Rrent popular songs -- although I admit they do to be recording almost anything these days. have you heard sesue hayakawa's record of remember pearl harbor? these same people who deplore th

-Kety-tin you'll notice cropping up from time to time, running through, I might add, interminable verses. the large number of verses being a feature expressly to please the true devotees
+Kety-tin you'll notice cropping up from time to time, running through, I might add, interminable verses. the large number of verses being a feature expressly designed to the true devotees

 Singing fifty verses of on top of old smokey is as enjoyable as singing twenty-five.